fathullahqiscus/support-multichannel-widget-embed-version/API_DOCUMENTATION.md

 # API Documentation

+## ⚠️ Disclaimer / Penafian

+**English:**
+This is an **unofficial** open-source project.
+Any consequences or issues arising from the use of this project are **not the responsibility of Qiscus**.
+As this is open-source software, you are free to modify it as extensively as you wish.

+**Bahasa Indonesia:**
+Project ini bersifat **unofficial** artinya segala apapun akibat yang akan timbul **bukan tanggung jawab dari sisi Qiscus**, dan karena sifatnya open source boleh dimodifikasi semaksimal mungkin.

+---

-This document describes the external APIs used by the React Native Multichannel Widget.
+This document describes the external APIs used by the Qiscus Multichannel Widget.

 ## Table of Contents